powerman/Narada/README.md

 - `doc/ChangeLog`

-    Project's change log, in standard format. `narada-release-1` will ask you to enter changes using $EDITOR and then automatically insert/update line with date/version.
+    Project's change log, in standard format. `narada-release` will ask you to enter changes using $EDITOR and then automatically insert/update line with date/version.